raspberrypilearning/cd-sebento-scratch-1/en/step_8.md

 The fish moves back and forward now, but only in a straight line.
 That's going to be a bit too easy for the player to catch with the shark.
 You need to make the fish swim more unpredictably.

-You already know from Card 2 how to make a sprite turn, so start there!
+You already know from a previous step how to make a sprite turn, so start there!

 + Add a turn into the fish’s swimming and click the green flag.